Belfast Grand Central station: Irish language signage

-However, in April 2025, it was revealed that work to install the Irish language signage would not proceed for at least six months; Loyalist activist Jamie Bryson sought judicial review of the decision by Minister Kimmins, arguing she had unlawfully breached the ministerial code by not referring the decision to the full Stormont Executive.
-During a High Court hearing on May 9, 2025, the judge ruled that an interim order was unnecessary as the procurement process alone would take six months, effectively pausing any work on the signs until at least October 2025.
-Crucially, the judge granted Bryson leave to seek a full judicial review, stating that he had established an "arguable case" that the decision was sufficiently controversial to require Executive approval.
-The full hearing for the judicial review has been listed for September.
+However, in April 2025, it was revealed that work to install the Irish language signage would not proceed for at least six months.
+Loyalist activist Jamie Bryson sought judicial review of the decision by Minister Kimmins, arguing that she had unlawfully breached the ministerial code by failing to refer the decision to the full Stormont Executive.
+On 9 May 2025, the High Court granted Bryson leave to seek a full judicial review, finding that he had established an arguable case that the decision was sufficiently controversial to require Executive approval.
+The case was initially listed for a full hearing in September 2025.